-&lt;sup>27 See Michael J. Marcus, "New Approaches to Private Sector Sharing of Federal Government Spectrum," Issue Brief #26, New America Foundation (June 2009).
+&lt;sup>20 See Michael J. Marcus, "New Approaches to Private Sector Sharing of Federal Government Spectrum," Issue Brief #26, New America Foundation (June 2009).

-of more efficient systems and sharing arrangements.
-Even a relatively small fund could finance studies that demonstrate the returns on a larger, future investment in a particular band or system.
-On the other hand, we recognize that a larger and more ambitious fund could move beyond research to reimburse federal agencies for the cost of pre-approved testing, planning and perhaps even the incremental cost of equipment or system upgrades.
+research to reimburse federal agencies for the cost of pre-approved testing, planning and perhaps even the incremental cost of equipment or system upgrades.

 At the same time, the allowable uses of a Spectrum Innovation Fund should also be carefully circumscribed so as not to encourage "gold-plating" or to absorb the cost of systems or upgrades for non-spectrum-related reasons.
-For these reasons, we believe that eligibility for the innovation fund would need to be conditioned on the applying agency's identification of spectrum capacity that could be used more intensively or efficiently.
+For these reasons, we believe that eligibility for the innovation fund would need to be conditioned on the applying agency's identification of spectrum capacity that could be freed should its studies prove to be successful.
 If Congress authorizes a SIF to reimburse agencies for activities that extend beyond studies linked to specific spectrum, OMB should also approve expenditures over a certain threshold level after they are first recommended by the agency administering the SIF (e.g., NTIA).
 We recognize as well that the focus and scope of a SIF may be driven by fiscal constraints and trade-offs as well - and some potential ways to seed and replenish the fund on a revenue-neutral basis are discussed just below.